Boyertown, Pennsylvania: Transportation

 As of 2020, there were 12.82 mi of public roads in Boyertown, of which 1.91 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 10.91 mi were maintained by the borough.

 Pennsylvania Route 73 (Philadelphia Avenue) is the main east–west road through the borough.
 It leads east-southeast to Schwenksville and eventually Northeast Philadelphia.
 To the northwest it leads to Blandon north of Reading.
 Pennsylvania Route 562 (Reading Avenue) leads west to Reading proper.
 Pennsylvania Route 100 bypasses the borough just outside its eastern border, leading north to Macungie near Allentown and south into Pottstown.
 A railroad line runs south from Boyertown to Pottstown.
 This line is used by the Colebrookdale Railroad tourist line and the Eastern Berks Gateway Railroad freight line.

 Public education

-The borough is served by the Boyertown Area School District.This includes one senior high school, two middle schools, seven elementary schools, and a cyber school program.
+The borough is served by the Boyertown Area School District.This includes one senior high school, two middle schools, six elementary schools, and a cyber school program.